pnp/script-samples/scripts/onedrive-export-admins/README.md

 # Export OneDrive Admins

 ## Summary
 Have you ever needed to know which Admins have added themselves to which OneDrives?
 This script exports every OneDrive in the tenant, and the site collection admins of the site.
 This helps audit which admins have unnecessary access to user OneDrives.
+Once you have the report, you can identify unnecessary access by filtering in Excel.

 ![Example Screenshot](assets/OneDriveAdmins.png)